apache/datafusion-ballista/docs/source/user-guide/deployment/kubernetes.md

 ## Autoscaling Executors

-Ballista supports autoscaling for executors through [Keda](http://keda.sh).
-Keda allows scaling a deployment through custom metrics which are exposed through the Ballista scheduler, and it can even scale the number of executors down to 0 if there is no activity in the cluster.
+kapot supports autoscaling for executors through [Keda](http://keda.sh).
+Keda allows scaling a deployment through custom metrics which are exposed through the kapot scheduler, and it can even scale the number of executors down to 0 if there is no activity in the cluster.

 Keda can be installed in your kubernetes cluster through a single command line: